-Do you want to be a Consent Educator?
+Do you want to be a Consent Actor-Educator?

-Educators will tour the continent in casts of five, sometimes for weeks at a time.
+Educators tour the continent in casts of five, sometimes for weeks at a time.
 Regional and national travel should be expected.
-Collaboration, teamwork, flexibility, and a commitment to self care and group morale are required for success while on the road.
+Collaboration, teamwork, flexibility, and a commitment to self -care and group morale are required for success while on the road.
 Note: No formal acting experience is required.

-The season includes our summer 2018 College Orientation Tour, and high school and college shows throughout the year.
-Educators must be a available for rehearsals starting July 23rd and for the summer tour, August 15 to September 4th, though dates are subject to change slightly.
+The season includes our summer 2019 College Orientation Tour, and high school and college shows throughout the year.
+Educators must be available for rehearsals and training July 22 through August 9, and for the summer tour, August 15 to September 6, though dates are subject to change slightly.
 Preference will be given to educators available for both the summer tour and for one to three day show engagements throughout the remainder of the academic year.

 Our ideal educators are…